jcoiner/memtest/README.md

 Non-goals of this fork:
  - Support UEFI
  - Build as a 64-bit binary
- - Improve SMP support.
-It's still experimental as always.
-I have done most testing in single core mode.
+ - Stabilize SMP support.
+SMP remains experimental, and I've mostly tested in single core mode.

 ## TODO